lehtisa/tuni_meep_doc/docs/source/nonlinear_phenomena.rst

    :width: 90%
    :align: center

 The simulation agrees quite well with the theory again.
+As with the case with dispersion, the slight discrepancy with the theory is likely caused by the inaccuracy of the undepleted pump assumption and the slight variation of refractive index within the pulse bandwidths.
 With quasi-phase matching, the SHG power is growing approximately quadratically, but not as steeply as with perfect phase matching.
-Compared to the case without phase mathing, the benefit of quasi-phase matching is evident.
+Compared to the case without phase matching, the benefit of quasi-phase matching is evident.

 Demo 2: Optical Bistability
 ===========================